tiemma/blog.bakman.build/blogs/unravelling-mathematical-threesomes.md

 From here, we have established a formula to calculate any pythagorean triple within the real number space, however satisfying that the numbers are in the natural number space is experimental and I cover my approach to defining a boundary at the end of this article.

 # Multiples of pythagorean triples
-Within the same pythagorean distance {%raw%}k{%endraw%}, you will find that several series of digits repeat.
+Within the same pythagorean distance {%raw%}$$k$${%endraw%}, you will find that several series of digits repeat.
 This means that pythagorean triples repeat within different sets as multiples.

 For example, within {%raw%}$$k=4$${%endraw%}, we get the following sequence
 <table>